Hair Raiser

 “You must treat her like a lover.
 Stroke her tenderly, undress her, and zen unleash your desire when you devour her.
 I guarantee you will be satisfied.”

-With infinite care, he pared one piece after another as though stripping off his lover’s garments.
+With infinite care, he pared one piece after another as though stripping off a lover’s garments.
 His gaze deepened as he stared longingly at the naked fruit glistening in his hand.
 “You see?
 Look at ze velvety smoothness of zis shaft.
 Ze moist tip and firm inner core remind you of something, no?”
 A chuckle rumbled from his throat.
 “Zis we can put in ze mouth, but only after it is properly prepared.”

-Marla watched his movements, amazed that such a stout man with a round face could be so sexy.
-Perhaps that accounted for the popularity of Pierre’s culinary classes.
 “Never mind the innuendos, I’m gaining five pounds just by sitting here,” she commented to her friend Tally Riggs beside her.

 The chef finished slicing the banana into a bowl.
 Several more fruits met the same fate before Pierre melted a chunk of butter in a skillet.
 He added the banana slices, sprinkling cinnamon on top until a delicious fragrance filled the air.